vanot313/doc-vanot313-ING/README.md

 ### 你好，世界 👋

 - :orange_book: Focusing on Java & Python
+- 🧱 Work in ???
-- :school: Student of ZheJiang University of Technology​
+- 👨‍🎓  Graduate from ZheJiang University of Technology
 - :guitar: Guitar lover
-- :star: 2021 ​Strive for admisstion to graduate school.Improve my ability of Java and design patterns.
+- :star: 2022 Becomes more pure.
+Try to fit into work life.
+Love my life.